alishaalanCE/F1-podium-predictor/README.md

 # F1 Podium Predictor

 Predicts which drivers will finish in the top 3 of F1 races using 70+ years of historical race data.
-Built with machine learning in Python — includes data analysis, visualizations, and 2025 season predictions.
+Built with machine learning in Python, it includes data analysis, visualizations, and 2025 season predictions.

 ## Overview

 This project uses machine learning to predict Formula 1 podium finishes (top 3 results) based on historical race data.
-Two versions of the notebook are available — a demo version with sample data that runs instantly with no setup, and a full version powered by the real Kaggle F1 dataset with actual charts and model outputs rendered.
+Two versions of the notebook are available a demo version with sample data that runs instantly with no setup, and a full version powered by the real Kaggle F1 dataset with actual charts and model outputs rendered.